Rotary friction welding: Parameters

 However, the parameters will be different as elements of different sizes can be welded.
 For example, can be produced ranging from the smallest component with a diameter of 3 mm to turbine components with a diameter in excess of 400 mm.

-By combining methods of connecting long elements perhaps future science may study the friction welding of rails for example for the high speeds railway industry and use the preheat Low force linear friction welding or modified Linear friction welding (LFW) method and vibrating insert (just like the rotating insert in FRIEX method) for do this if the machine are developed and also good add that most of attention are directed to safety of travelers, user safety should be preserved at the first place.
+By combining methods for connecting long elements, future science may study the friction welding of rails for the high speeds railway industry.
+For example, techniques like preheated low-force linear friction welding or modified linear friction welding (LFW) method, potentially using a vibrating insert (like the rotating insert in the FRIEX method) could be developed.
+If suitable machinery is created, these approaches may become viable.
+Importantly, most attention should be directed toward traveler safety as the top priority.

 For example, the article:"Pipeline girth friction welding of the UNS S32205 duplex stainless steel" describes friction welding of pipeline.However, in this case is problem, on the photo is clearly visible internal flash, not recommended and difficult to remove.

 Preliminary research involving similar welds and geometry has shown improved tensile strength and increased performance in the fatigue tests.